post-self/post-self.github.io/about/help/beyond-stories.md

 ```

 Excerpts are described below, and are a very good idea for your post.
 Not having an excerpt will make the entry listing not very informative!

+Note that, while the entire site and all posts are proofed --- that is, files are checked for validity, links are checked that they point to real locations, images exist, and so on --- the entire `posts/` directory is omitted, so be extra sure that your included posts' links work.